 You can password protect directories (folders) via cPanel, protecting all the files within the password protected folders.

-To password protect directory:
+To password protect a directory:

 - Log into your cPanel and click on the Password Protect Directories icon found under Security.

 - Choose Web Root (you may also need to select Show Hidden Files)

 - Click on the name of the directory that you wish to password protect.

 - Check the box for Password protect this directory.